Last updated 10 August 2021

 We have technical and organisational measures in place to protect your personal de-identified data and ensure it is transferred in accordance with the requirements of the EU data protection law.
 This may involve the use of data transfer agreements in the form approved by the European Commission (known as standard contractual clauses) or the use of other mechanisms recognised by EU data protection laws as ensuring protection for personal data transferred outside the EEA.

 We do not allow access to any data for marketing or insurance purposes.

 HOW LONG DOES GENUITY SCIENCE KEEP YOUR DATA?

 As science advances, we will continue to analyse the data in our database for many years to come.
-For this reason, your medical, lifestyle and biological data generated as part of the study will be retained for the duration of the scientific research, in accordance with EU Data Protection Laws.
+For this reason, your medical, lifestyle and biological data generated as part of the study will be retained for the duration of the scientific research, in accordance with relevant Data Protection Laws in Ireland and the European Union (“EU”), including the General Data Protection Regulation (“GDPR”), together referred to in this leaflet as “Irish Data Protection Laws”.
 This data will only be processed for the purposes outlined in the patient information leaflet you receive at the study site.
-It will not contain any information that traditionally would be used to identify you (such as name or date of birth).

 WHAT “LEGAL BASIS” UNDER EU DATA PROTECTION LAWS DOES GENUITY SCIENCE RELY ON TO COLLECT AND USE YOUR DATA?

 In accordance with Irish Data Protection Laws, we shall only process, store and use your data in a manner that is consistent with the basis on which you joined Genuity Science’s research study as described in the information materials and consent form you receive at the research study site.